FAQsGet the Answers You Need

 -

 I offer therapy sessions in person or remotely through a secure, confidential online platform.
-All sessions are conducted in a safe, welcoming environment, and I provide flexible hours including mornings, evenings, and weekends.
+Sessions are provided in a safe, welcoming environment, with flexible availability including mornings, evenings, and weekends.

 I am licensed to provide therapy to clients located in Pennsylvania.